 The Student Health Center is prepared to serve students, faculty, and staff by providing health, wellness, and counseling professionals on-site in a cost-effective and confidential environment.

-Students are encouraged to visit Health Services before going off campus unless it is an emergency situation.
+Students are encouraged to visit the Student Health Center before going off campus for medical assistance unless it is an emergency situation.
 Services offered are free to students and many common health issues can be fully addressed by our staff.
 While appointments are recommended, especially when seeing a doctor or when you have a tight schedule, walk-ins are always welcome!

 Someone is available to take your calls Monday through Friday from 8:30 a.m. to 4:30 p.m. during the regular scheduled semester class dates.
-Doctor & nurse hours are as follows:
+Doctor and nurse hours are as follows:

-All doctor, nurse, and counseling visits conducted in Health Services are free for students.
+All doctor, nurse, and counseling visits conducted by Health Services are free for students.